cyberjive/chatbot/README.md

 ## Chatbot using Twilio and OPENAPI

-A chatbot using Flask and Twilio's and Google's APIs Start the server and use ngrok to tunnel out to the webhook.
+A chatbot using Flask, Twilio, and Google's OPENAI API. </br>
+Start the server and use ngrok to tunnel out to the webhook. </br>
-Lots of tutorials to be googled on this.
+Lots of tutorials to be googled on this. </br>

 ## Installation